 Early in the content network, there were several problems.
 We couldn’t tell what sites we were served on and had little control.
 Consider the previous coffee example.
 Targeting the content network can be a problem if you didn’t want your ad alongside an article about getting scalded by coffee.
 So this can be a problem for the sophisticated marketer.

 Recent improvements have made the content network a much more viable option for advertisers.
 Now, we have more advanced options:

-You can see in the screen shot how this looks within the Adwords interface.
+You can see how this looks within the Adwords interface.
 Can’t wait for his to be widely available to test on new campaigns!